mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 - `message` → a map representing the ingestion message.
 It contains the following properties:
   - `key`:
-    - `Buffer` (Javascript) → the raw message key of the incoming message from the ingestion topic.
+    - `Buffer` → the raw message key of the incoming message from the ingestion topic.
 It can be converted to string and parsed as JSON object
   - `value`:
-    - `Buffer` (Javascript) → the raw value that contains the payload of the incoming message from the ingestion topic.
+    - `Buffer` → the raw value that contains the payload of the incoming message from the ingestion topic.
 It can be converted to string and parsed as JSON object
 - `primaryKeys` → the list of field names that compose the primary key identifier for that specific projection
 - `logger` → service logger instance which exports leveled output functions (e.g. `info()`, `debug()`, ...)